Convert a WordPress Site to a Multisite

 If the other steps were successful, you may now assign the domain to your Windows Azure web site through a DNS A record.

 It is important to note here that Windows Azure web sites accepts both CNAME and A records, however you must use an A record to enable proper domain mapping.
 A CNAME cannot be forwarded to another CNAME, which is what Windows Azure created for you with YOUR_DOMAIN.azurewebsites.net.

 Using the IP address from the previous step, return to your DNS manager and setup the A record to point to that IP.

 WordPress Multisite currently does not have a built in method to map custom domains.
 However, there is a plugin called WordPress MU Domain Mapping that adds the functionality for you.
 Log in to the Network Admin portion of your site and install the WordPress MU Domain Mapping plugin.

 After installing and activating the plugin, visit Settings > Domain Mapping to configure the plugin.
 In the first textbox, Server IP Address, input the IP Address you used to setup the A record for the domain.
 Set any Domain Options you desire (the defaults are often fine) and click Save.

 Visit the Dashboard for the site you wish to map the domain to.
 Click on Tools > Domain Mapping and type the new domain into the textbox and click Add.

-By default the new domain will be rewritten to the autogenerated site domain.
-If you want to have all traffic sent to the new domain check the Primary domain for this blog box before saving.
-You can add an unlimited number of domains to a site, however only one can be primary.
+By default, the new domain will be rewritten to the autogenerated site domain.
+If you want to have all traffic sent to the new domain, check the Primary domain for this blog box before saving.
+You can add an unlimited number of domains to a site, but only one can be primary.